 Using stem cell from cord blood for a sibling (allogeneic)

+In an allogeneic transplant, stem cells are collected from a donor and transplanted into the patient.
+When using cells from a donor, consistency in terms of tissue type (the HLA characteristics) is needed.
 The most preferred donor for stem cells is a matching sibling.
 The likelihood of matching tissue type occurs in 25% of cases.
-If the child has retained its own stem cells in the family bank, in case of necessity and matching they may be used by a sibling too.
+If the child has retained its own stem cells in the family bank, in a case of necessity and matching they may be used by a sibling too.

 Treatment with stem cells from a donor (allogeneic)

-During treatment, stem cells from a donor are used, which may be a sibling or an unrelated person.
-When using cells from a donor, consistency in terms of tissue type (the HLA characteristics) is needed.
-Since this is a foreign cell, the patient’s immune system fights against them, therefore the closest possible match is essential.
+During treatment, stem cells from a donor are used, which may be an unrelated person.
+Finding a matching donor is the key to a successful allogeneic stem cell transplant.
 Matching cells can be searched in the register of donors of umbilical cord blood.
 The Cord Blood Center Group includes the public register, Eurocord-Slovakia, which is linked to an international database of public registers.

 Umbilical cord blood from public registers is used especially for treating leukemia in children and adults or genetic disorders of blood formation and metabolism in child patients.

-1. Cerebral palsy, other aquired neurological disease in children, Traumatic brain injury and spinal cord injury, Autism, Acquired Hearing Loss in children, Alzheimer disease
+1. Cerebral palsy, other acquired neurological disease in children, Ischemic Stroke, Traumatic brain injury and spinal cord injury, Autism, Acquired Hearing Loss in children, Alzheimer disease

 2. Hypoplastic left heart syndrome